 Transportation in Audra State Park

 Don’t wait to head out for a unique RV camping experience at the Audra State Park in Eastern West Virginia.
-Located off the beaten path in Southwestern Barbour County and a section of Upshur County of the state this park is worth the journey.
-Only 45-minute drive from Clarksburg, WV, the park is perfect for the families and outdoor enthusiasts.
-A popular summer spot, you only need to travel to Audra State Park once to realize why it’s considered “Almost Heaven” by so many people.
+Located off the beaten path in Southwestern Barbour County and crossing into Upshur County, this park is worth the journey.
+Only a 45-minute drive from Clarksburg, WV, the park is perfect for families and outdoor enthusiasts.
+A popular summer spot, you only need to travel to Audra State Park once to realize why it’s considered a favorite campground by so many people.

 Campgrounds and parking in Audra State Park